Is there a chance that vacation rental accommodations will have to start paying taxes soon?

 If you have vacation rental accommodations, how do you manage the deposits made by your tenants and guests?

 Often, this income goes into your property manager’s bank account, and you collect it once a year when you arrive in cash.
 There are hardly any controls <yet> on these bank accounts by the tax authorities.

 If you receive this kind of income and you’re a US citizen, read Randy’s article about FBAR.

 If you have used your retirement funds, such as an IRA or a 401(k), to invest in vacation rental accommodations, you must do the correct thing: declare your income to the Costa Rican tax authorities.

 Should you get your vacation rental accommodations better organized?
 What will the future look like?
 Will income that is generated online soon be controlled and taxed?
 Hotels and tourism organizations are pushing hard for regulation and formalization of the vacation rental business.
 If you are in doubt about your personal situation, contact an accountant.

-As a good Dutchman, I hate paying taxes and if I can get away with paying less… I will certainly do so.
-Big brother is indeed watching us and it is harder to hide income from tax authorities than ever before.
+As a good Dutchman, I hate paying taxes, and if I can get away with paying less… I will certainly do so.
+Big Brother is indeed watching us, and it is harder to hide income from tax authorities than ever.

 Can you get away with not declaring income to the Costa Rican government?
 And what about your own government (U.S. citizens)?
-I guess you can, for as long as it takes for the government to start checking on websites that are willing to divulge data of the owners of vacation rental accommodations.
+I guess you can, for as long as it takes for the government to start checking on websites willing to divulge data about the owners of vacation rental accommodations.

 My recommendation is that if you have vacation rental accommodations and you don’t want to get caught, sit down with a good accountant and get organized.
-Take care of income tax, sales tax and how you will manage income and bank account.
+Take care of income tax, sales tax, and how you manage income and bank accounts.